MaStEr156/Holly-View/README.md

 # Holly-View

 ## About this project
-- I developed with my team a platform for discovering and reviewing movies, a user can make an account on the website and view information about movies and review them.
+- We Developed a platform for discovering and reviewing movies, a user can make an account on the website and view information about movies and review them.
 - A user can also create a personalized watchlist to save his favourite movies or movies they want to watch

 ## Technologies